arvindbalach/Accelerated-MR-parameter-mapping/README.md

 Code used to form the Toeplitz matrix.
 Rearranges blocks of data into columns of the matrix.

 #### col2imstep.m
-Code used to extract the data from the Toeplitz matrix.
-Rearranges columns of the matrix into blocks.
+ Code to rearrange the columns of the Toeplitz matrix into blocks of data.
+This is used to implement the adjoint operator that appears when the graient of equation (17) is computed.

 # Data
 A fully sampled axial 2-D dataset was acquired on a Siemens 3T Trio scanner with 12 coils using a turbo spin echo sequence.
 The scan parameters were: TR = 2500 ms, slice thickness = 5 mm, Matrix size = 128x128 and FOV = 22x22 ![](https://latex.codecogs.com/gif.latex?%24%5Cmbox%7Bcm%7D%5E%7B2%7D%24).
 By varying the echo times (TE) from 10 to 120 ms, we acquired T2 weighted images at twelve equispaced TE.